The Science of Online Group Buying

-“First, Pinduoduo fully utilizes the largest social network in China by partnering with Wechat [owned by Tecent], which makes referrals much easier.
+“First, Pinduoduo fully utilizes the largest social network in China by partnering with Wechat [owned by Tencent], which makes referrals much easier.
 Second, its product selection is different from that of Groupon with cheaper products.
-The average price of their products is much lower than that in [Alibaba’s] Taobao and JD.com [the two fastest growing retail brands in China].
+The average price of their products is also much lower than that in [Alibaba’s] Taobao and JD.com [the two fastest growing retail brands in China].
 And low price seems to appeal to a fairly large group of customers in China,” Prof. Hu comments.

 While her study has proven that social coupons under Groupon’s model couldn’t lead to more referrals, it seems to be working exceptionally well in Pinduoduo’s case.
 Why?

 She explains that in Groupon’s case, it is the platform (i.e., Groupon) that determines the group-buying opportunity for the customers.
 Groupon negotiates with retailers who decide whether they want to work with Groupon or not and under what terms.
 From the consumer’s perspective, they either take the offer or not.
 So they are not motivated to refer the coupon to their friends.

 “However, Pinduoduo allows its consumers to decide which product they want to form a group to get the discount.
 This gives them the sense of control and responsibility.
 The ‘leader’ who initiates a group is motivated to get his friends to purchase the same product together.
 And next time, when he is asked by his friends to purchase their deals, he can’t say no easily.
 This effect of social network creates the real ‘social’ coupon, which didn’t happen in the Groupon model.”